Defining Clinical Trials

 Where do clinical trial volunteers come from?

 People learn about clinical trials in different ways.
 Sometimes, patients are referred by their primary care doctor or oncologist.
 Some trial volunteers are cancer patients who want to try experimental drugs or treatments that aren't yet on the market.
 These patients often find information about a clinical trial on the Internet and may travel long distances to participate.
 Clinical trials are not available everywhere.
-Most are located at major medical centers with a national reputation for quality clinical research programs, like the U-M Comprehensive Cancer Center.
+Most are located at major medical centers with a national reputation for quality clinical research programs, like the U-M Rogel Cancer Center.

 Are there enough people volunteering for clinical trials?